 We’ve all experienced that confusing zone between casually dating someone and calling it a real relationship.
 So how do you know when you two are there?
+When it comes to dating vs relationships, where do you draw the line?

 The main difference between dating and being in a relationship is that people in a relationship are connected by a mutual commitment to each other.
 You and the person you’re with have agreed, either officially or unofficially, that you’re seeing each other exclusively and are in a partnership together.

 However, most of the time it’s not so back and white.
 Sometimes that area between just dating and being in a committed relationship can get a little grey.
-That’s why we came up with a list of signs that your casual fling has taken a turn into relationship territory:
+That’s why we came up with a list of signs that your casual fling has taken a turn into relationship territory.

 You’re not really looking around anymore